 Because the chemicals in inhalants are stored in the body’s fat, detoxification is a complicated process that can last several weeks.
 Symptoms associated with inhalant use may still be present during detox.
 A quality drug treatment facility is equipped to deal with the complex problems caused by inhalant abuse.
 The effects to the body and brain can be permanent, so it is critical to act immediately and call an inhalant abuse helpline to get into treatment.

-If you suspect your loved one of inhaling dangerous chemicals, call our inhalant abuse hotline at 1-888-287-0471 to speak with a treatment advisor today and learn more about rehab options on this type of addiction.
+If you suspect your loved one of inhaling dangerous chemicals, call our inhalant abuse hotline at 1-888-287-0471 Who Answers? to speak with a treatment advisor today and learn more about rehab options on this type of addiction.